The National Deaf Children's Society is the leading charity dedicated to creating a world without barriers for deaf children and young people.

 Who we share your personal data with

-We use external organisations that collect and/or process personal data on our behalf, for example, payment agents, fundraising agencies and IT/database suppliers.
+We use external organisations that collect and/or process personal data on our behalf, for example, payment agents, fundraising agencies, mail fulfilment houses, email delivery providers and IT/database suppliers.
 Before working with these companies we perform checks on them and agree contracts which commit them to meeting all relevant regulations and legislation.

 If you would like to receive further information about our safeguards, please contact our Data Protection Officer.

 We may legally be required to disclose your details if required to by the police or for regulatory reasons.
 We will only ever share your data in other circumstances if we have your consent to do so.

 We also use social media monitoring tools like Sprout Social.
 In practice, it’s the social channels (such as Facebook) sharing the data directly with Sprout Social and the data is not provided by us.
 This will be covered by the channels’ privacy policies.

 We sometimes use online software such as SurveyMonkey to conduct surveys.
 If you click through to SurveyMonkey or similar websites, they may use both session cookies and persistent cookies.
 See SurveyMonkey privacy statement for more information.

 We also use an online form service provided by Engaging Networks, which uses ‘session cookies’.
 These retain information for the duration of your visit but are not stored once your web browser is closed.
 See Engaging Networks policy for more information.